Do you have an eye for good design?

 However, if this seems like too much just for creating product images (I admit, Photoshop makes perfect sense to me because I do have other needs for this app…) I have recommendations for alternatives!

 SmartMockups (Photoshop Alternative for Creating Beautiful Product Images)

 SmartMockups is perfect for those who’ve never used Photoshop nor do they want to, for creating the perfect product mockups.
 They have both free and paid versions.
 For basic uses, the free version is sufficient.
-For $9.99 per month, the premium package is more powerful with access to way more mockups (as opposed to only 200 on the free plan).
+The premium package is more powerful with access to way more mockups (as opposed to only 200 on the free plan).

 It’s not the best, nor as sophisticated as Photoshop, but it’s still better than nothing.

 Any Other Software Specific to Your Design Needs

 As a beginner designer with not a whole lot of technical know-how, the aforementioned tools will suffice for creating basic (but useful) products such as most eBooks, printables, workbooks, spreadsheets, workflows, social media graphics, etc.

 However, if you have the necessary background or if you’re willing to learn, programs such as Adobe InDesign, Adobe Illustrator, Keynotes, Sketch, or even a higher level of expertise in Photoshop can be very useful in designing certain types of specialized products.
 For example, if you know how to design icons with Illustrator, then, of course, you will need access to Illustrator.
 But I leave that up to your discretion.

 Design the Products & Create Product Images